Sphinx Organization Timeline

 1997

-Violinist Aaron P. Dworkin, an undergraduate student at the University of Michigan’s School of Music, Theatre & Dance, creates the Sphinx Competition to provide competitive performance opportunities for the most talented young Black and Latinx string musicians in the country.
-His goal is to increase representation in professional orchestras.
+Violinist Aaron P. Dworkin, an undergraduate student at the University of Michigan’s School of Music, Theatre & Dance, creates the Sphinx Competition to provide competitive performance opportunities for the most talented young string musicians in the country.
+His goal was to identify, empower, and support talented young artists and prepare them for professional careers in classical music.

 Inspired by the geographic source and the rich diversity of the region, Sphinx Founder chooses the name “Sphinx” to reflect the power, wisdom, and persistence that characterize the competition’s participants, as well as the enigmatic and interpretive nature of music and art.